EXTREME AND SUPER EXTREME DUI ARIZONA

 Are you facing extreme DUI Arizona charges?
 Driving while under the influence (DUI) is punishable in Arizona with some of the toughest penalties in the country.
 Convictions can result in a number of consequences, including obligatory jail time, fines, and more.
 That’s why you need an experienced and aggressive Phoenix defense attorney who will fight for your rights.

-At Ybarra Maldonado & Alagha Law Group, we fight tooth and nail on behalf of our clients.
+At Ybarra Maldonado Law Group, we fight tooth and nail on behalf of our clients.
 With the amount of experience handling DUI charges in Arizona, you can rest assured you’re in good hands.
-If you face extreme DUI Arizona charges, we’ll use our skill and experience to either lessen your sentence or have it dismissed altogether.
+If you face extreme DUI Arizona charges, we’ll use our skill and experience to either lessen your sentence or fight for a suspended sentence.
 Call our Phoenix office today at 602-910-4040 or fill out our online intake form.

 What Is an Extreme DUI Arizona Charge?